animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-The simplest definition of a {data-store-name} cache client using default configuration follows:
+The simplest definition of a GemFire cache client using default configuration follows:

 </div>